sergio-sastre/AndroidUiTestingUtils/README.md

 ```

 ## What to keep in mind
-1. For standard UI testing, use TestRules.
+1. For **standard UI testing**, use `TestRule`s.
-2. For snapshot/screenshot testing any UI component that *does not test the full Activity*, prefer ActivityScenarioConfigurator.
+2. For **snapshot/screenshot testing** any UI component that *does not test the full Activity*, prefer `ActivityScenarioConfigurator` to `TestRule`s.
 That is because:
-   - Some test rules, like FontSizeTestRule, execute the corresponding adb shell commands to change the configuration, and that change might not happen immediately.
+   - Some `TestRule`s, like `FontSizeTestRule`, execute the corresponding adb shell commands to change the configuration, and that change might not happen immediately, slowing down your test execution.
-   - ActivityScenarioConfigurator launches a default Activity with the given configuration.
+   - `ActivityScenarioConfigurator` launches a default Activity with the given configuration.
 Therefore, such configuration changes apply to all UI elements
 that are inflated with the Activity context!
+Check the examples in [Road-to-Effective-Snapshot-Testing](https://github.com/sergio-sastre/Road-To-Effective-Snapshot-Testing) to see how to snapshot test any view using the Activity context.

-**Known issue**: As of `AndroidUiTestingUtils:1.0.0-SNAPSHOT`, pseudolocales (i.e. en_XA and ar_XB) do not work.
+**Known issue**: As of `AndroidUiTestingUtils:1.0.0-SNAPSHOT`, pseudolocales (i.e. en_XA and ar_XB) do not work with LocaleTestRule.
 This will be fixed in the next version

 ## Usage
 1. To use `ActivityScenarioConfigurator` you need to add the following activities to your `debug/manifest`